zk-ticketing/zk-ticketing/infra/terraform/README.md

 # Terraform

 Terraform state data is stored in a remote gcs bucket.
 The bucket is versioned and encrypted.
-Bucket name is terraform-zk-ticketing.
+Bucket name is terraform-proof-pass.

 ## Components